rhdunn/festvox/README.md

   * Support for designing, recording and autolabelling diphone databases.
   * Support for designing, recording and autolabelling unit selection dbs.
-  * Support for designing, recording and autolabelling clustergen parametric voices.
+  * Support for designing, recording and autolabelling statistical parametric synthesis voices.
-  * Support for Nagoya Institute of Technologies HTS synthesis system.
   * Building simple limited domain synthesis engines.
   * Support for building rule driven and data driven prosody models (duration, intonation and phrasing).
   * Support for building rule driven and data driven text analysis.
   * Lexicon and building Letter to Sound rule support.
   * Predefined scripts for building new US (and UK) English voices.
+  * Scripts for designing and selecting prompts to record in arbitrary languages.

 ## Warning